fossephate/JoyCon-Driver/README.md

 3. Pair the JoyCon(s) to your PC

 4. Run the Application, if it doesn't detect your JoyCon(s), make sure they are fully paired/connected and restart the program.
-	* There's a precompiled version of the program in the release folder with all of the dlls it needs, just download the zip and extract it.
+	* For the latest features and updates, clone the repositiory / download the zip
+	* For the last major release, go here: https://github.com/mfosse/JoyCon-Driver/releases

 5. Once the program is running vJoy should register the input from the JoyCons.
     * To verify it's working you can use the vJoy monitor that comes with vJoy, it looks like this: http://i.imgur.com/x4Fn7Cq.png